Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 \subsubsection{Transformer-based methods}

-Recent advancements in talking face generation focus on improving the synchronization of facial movements with speech, while maintaining natural motion and emotional consistency \cite{Jang-CVPR-2024, Cheng-SIGGRAPH-2022, Wang-AAAI-2022, Ling-JSTSP-2023}.
+Recent advancements in talking face generation focus on improving the synchronization of facial movements with speech, while maintaining natural motion and emotional consistency \cite{Jang-CVPR-2024, Cheng-SIGGRAPH-2022, Wang-AAAI-2022, Ling-JSTSP-2023, Zhao-CVPR-2025}.
 These approaches address challenges such as lip-sync accuracy \cite{Cheng-SIGGRAPH-2022, Wang-AAAI-2022, Ling-JSTSP-2023}, motion stability \cite{Jang-CVPR-2024, Ling-JSTSP-2023} and speaker-specific styles \cite{Jang-CVPR-2024, Cheng-SIGGRAPH-2022}, aiming for realistic human-video synthesis.
 Jang \etal~\cite{Jang-CVPR-2024} introduce a system that combines talking face generation with TTS, addressing the challenge of generating natural head poses and maintaining consistent speech patterns even with varying facial motions.
 Their approach leverages a motion sampler and a conditioning method to ensure fluidity in both aspects.
 Building on the idea of synchronizing audio and visual elements, Cheng \etal~\cite{Cheng-SIGGRAPH-2022} propose VideoReTalking, a method designed to edit real-world talking head videos for perfect lip-sync and emotional consistency.
 In a similar fashion, Wang \etal~\cite{Wang-AAAI-2022} develop a one-shot talking face generation framework.
 They introduce an audio-visual correlation transformer, which improves lip-sync accuracy by mapping audio to dense motion fields through phoneme and keypoint representations.
-Addressing another challenge in the field, Ling \etal~\cite{Ling-JSTSP-2023} tackle the issue of lip motion jitter in speech-driven talking face generation.
-Their solution, StableFace, identifies key problems such as noise in the 3D face representation and mismatches between training and inference stages.
-To address emotion-agnostic talking head generation, Gan \etal \cite{Gan-ICCV-2023} propose emotional adaptation for audio-driven talking-head.
+To address emotion-agnostic talking head generation, Gan \etal~\cite{Gan-ICCV-2023} propose emotional adaptation for audio-driven talking-head.
 The method enhances emotion-agnostic talking-head models by adding three lightweight adaptations: deep emotional prompts, an emotional deformation network, and an emotional adaptation module.